-Marshmallow Peeps and jelly beans are yummy treats, but many parents want to cut back on the sugar and combine the candy with some creative Easter basket ideas.
+Filling Easter baskets with chocolate bunnies, marshmallow treats and jelly beans is usually a given, but many parents want to cut back on their kids' sugar intake.
+So how about reducing the amount of candy and supplementing with some creative Easter basket ideas?

 Easter basket gifts don't have to be big or extravagant.
-Kids will enjoy digging through the fake grass for treasures, even if those presents are just press-on tattoos hidden in a plastic egg or a few coins for their piggy banks.
+Kids will enjoy digging through the fake grass for treasures, even if those presents are just press-on tattoos or a few coins for their piggy banks hidden in a plastic egg.

-If you're looking for some new ways to fill those baskets this year, here are some creative Easter basket ideas that go beyond candy.
+If you're looking for some new ways to fill those baskets this year, here are some creative Easter basket ideas that go beyond the sugary sweets.

 - Packets of flower seeds.
 You can even use a flower pot or watering can as the basket!